Suicide Risk and Prevention for Kentucky Nurses

 ETHICAL ISSUES AND SUICIDE

-Healthcare providers are guided by a code of ethics based on these principles:
+Healthcare providers are guided by a code of ethics based on the principles of:

 - Autonomy: Respect for the individual’s self-determination